 Began to appear before the living a few years after her death, shortly after the graves were all moved.

-Seen by family members, visitors, and staff, she is described as a kind, calm entity, that is small in size, dressed in a gray house dress.
-She has been given the nick name of the “Gray Lady.”
+Seen by family members, visitors, and staff, she is described as a kind, calm entity, small in size, dressed in a gray house dress.
+She has been given the nickname “Gray Lady.”

 Mrs. Varick has appeared suddenly in every room of the mansion.
 Her favorite places seem to be her old bedroom and the staircase.

-Mrs. Varick first appeared to the new bride of Senator Brown’s grandson, Benjamin, when she was a guest, staying in Mrs. Varick’s old bedroom.
+She first appeared to the new bride of Senator Brown’s grandson, Benjamin, when she was a guest, staying in her old bedroom.
 The matronly apparition simply walked across the bedroom floor, right in front of the startled bride.

 A visitor, Rebecca Averill, saw the benign Mrs. Varick appear to her, standing motionless next to her fireplace.
 When Rebecca hid under the covers, Mrs. Varick vanished.